On the evening of December 2, enemy aircraft attacked the Bari area and damage was done. There were a number of casualties.

 The Luftwaffe’s raid on Bari of 2 December 1943 is rightly notorious for the terrible casualties which ensued from the release of mustard gas from munitions aboard the Liberty Ship John Harvey which had been carrying gas bombs, ready for retaliation should the Germans resort to chemical warfare.
 When the Harvey was hit and blew up, no one aboard survived who could warn of the corrosive agent now spreading in the oil slicks covering the harbour and the smoke of the numerous fires.
 The Germans knew nothing of the chemical weapons (Allied secrecy was maintained until well after war) and greatly underestimated the number of ships they had sunk, only learning the truth from an official American announcement two weeks after the event.

-Much is available in print and online about the dreadful effects of the mustard gas release as well as on the treatment of its victims; exhaustive lists of the destroyed and damaged ships are also readily available.
+A great deal is available in print and online about the dreadful effects of the mustard gas release as well as on the treatment of its victims; exhaustive lists of the destroyed and damaged ships are also readily available.
 Accordingly, this article will concentrate on the Luftwaffe bombing operation which caused it all and on the problems besetting the defenders.

 Along with Naples, the port of Bari was critical in sustaining the Allied forces which had come ashore in mainland Italy three months previously.
 It was defended by British and Italian AA batteries which between them disposed of 52 guns of 75 mm and above, 44 lighter pieces (37 and 40 mm) and 24 x 20 mm cannon.
 These were backed by 32 searchlights.
 Eleven merchantmen had arrived in harbour on 28 November with convoy AH 10, while six more (AH 10A) followed on 1 December; the Liberty Ship Samuel J. Tilden came in the next day.